About choosing a Restaurant in Mallorca

 La Bodega Restaurant

 This traditional Spanish restaurant in the heart of Cala d'Or is famous for its large list of international wines and varied tapas menu.
-Choose from cold, vegetarian, meat and fish tapas and "montaditos", or try one of their pizzas and pasta.
+Choose from cold, vegetarian, meat and fish tapas and "montaditos" or try one of their pizzas and pasta.
 They also have a children's menu.
+Find out more.

 Ca'n Quet Restaurant

-Set within the stunning mountains of the little village of Deià, this restaurant offers first class views and serves top quality fresh Mediterranean market cuisine either from an à la carte or a seasonal tasting menu.
+Set within the stunning mountain village of Deià, this restaurant offers first class views and serves top quality fresh Mediterranean market cuisine either from an à la carte or a seasonal tasting menu.
 A place to visit for a special occasion.
+Find out more.

-A tapas and wine bar nestled in the back streets Palma’s old town, away from the hustle and bustle of the city’s more touristy haunts.
-The eclectic mix of delicious tapas and the extensive wine list with over 120 wines attracts foodies and wine lovers.
+A tapas and wine bar nestled in the back streets of Palma’s old town, away from the hustle and bustle of the city’s more touristy haunts.
+The eclectic mix of delicious tapas and the extensive wine list with over 120 wines attracts international foodies and wine lovers.
+Find out more.

 TAST Avenidas Restaurant